Wednesday, June 19, 2019

 Now again within Judeo-Christianity I think we need to point out the Biblical Feminine side of YHWH and Jesus to correct mainstream assumptions.
 And in the Secular sphere I see nothing wrong with Feminists reclaiming the various Feminine Idols of Patriarchal tradition, both the Madonnas and the Whores.
 A Pop Starlet singing a song called "God is a Girl" or "God is a Woman" can be an important empowering anthem that I fully support.

-But Feminism is ultimately about treating women as fellow equal human beings and that gender is a social construct.
+But Feminism is ultimately about treating women as fellow equal human beings and realizing that gender is a social construct.

 I'm also not gonna deny that some of the ancient pagans had in some ways a slightly healthier more diverse attitude towards Gender then what mainstream Christianity has become since there were female War deities like Anath, Enyo and Nieth alongside the male ones.
 And male Love gods like Eros and Pan and even a male form of Astarte attested in some Ugarit texts.